land due diligence

 surveyors at work land survey

-I've come across several properties that were too small to build anything because of the size of the property relative n to the required setbacks.
-Similar to the utility issue mentioned above, if a property isn't buildable or has severely limited uses, it will lose a massive portion of its value.
+I've come across several properties that were too small to build anything on because of the size of the property in relation to its required setbacks.
+Again, if a property isn't buildable or has severely limited uses, it will lose a big portion of its value.

 Most of the vacant land you'll encounter will have SOME kind of usage restrictions in place (there's a reason you'll never see a 100-acre pig farm next to a 100-story skyscraper or a massive shopping mall next to a landfill… it just doesn't make sense).